 MS CHEYNE: In terms of Ms Clay's question earlier about what the cost was of the material recovery facility that burnt down, I think that the construction cost is publicly available, but-with my Googling skills-I did not have enough time in the hour to find it.
-I am sure Ms Clay can do so, if she would like to.
+But I am sure Ms Clay can if she would like to.
 The complication with that response is that it was expanded and further enhancements were made to it.
 So any answer about how much it cost when it was first constructed is not the full picture.

-Ms Clay: I seek a clarification.
-There were, I think, three elements of that question that were taken on notice, and I want to check whether we are getting the rest of it on notice or whether that is the minister's complete answer to that question.
+MS CLAY: Sorry, I just seek a clarification.
+There were, I think, three elements of that question that got taken on notice, and I am just want to check whether we are getting the rest of it on notice or whether that is the minister's complete answer to that question.